NeoDyln/alx-low_level_programming/0x0D-preprocessor/README.md

 - This file includes code for a macro named PI which shall be used in 1-main.c

 ### 2-main.c
-- This file borrows the concepts from int main(int argc, char **argv).
-You can check out how I did it in the project and README I did earlier here (https://github.com/NeoDyln/alx-low_level_programming/tree/main/0x0A-argc_argv)
+- This file uses a system macro called __FILE__ that has its token_sequence set to the file name so all you need to do is print it out